Lenovo LOQ 15ARP9

 Release Date: 06/02/2025

 Make sure the BIOS version is PQCN24WW released on June 2nd 2025 or newer.
-Note that the Release Date field returned by dmidecode is in an unusual MM/DD/YYYY format.
-If your BIOS is older and you are dual booting Windows, you may use Lenovo Vantage on Windows to update the BIOS. fwupd has not been tested (feel free to update this paragraph if you find that it works).
+Note that the Release Date field returned by dmidecode is in the MM/DD/YYYY format.
+You may use Lenovo Vantage on Windows or fwupd to update the BIOS.

-During the reboot, enter BIOS configuration by repeatedly pressing the F2 key after the screen turns off and on until you see the main menu.
+Reboot the device and enter BIOS configuration by repeatedly pressing the F2 key after the screen turns off and on until you see the main menu.
 Press More Settings to enter the actual configuration menu.

 Navigate to the Exit menu and select the Load Default Settings option, then confirm the dialog that appears.
 Finally, press F10 and confirm to save and quit.
-This restores all BIOS settings to factory defaults and is a crucial step, even if you did not change the BIOS settings.
-It has been observed that the BIOS can find itself in a confused state which makes suspend behavior highly unpredictable, possibly as a result of BIOS updates, Windows updates or attempts to suspend with incorrect configuration in place.
-Restoring factory defaults appears to also restore this state to normal.
+This restores all BIOS settings to factory defaults and is a crucial step, even if you never changed any BIOS setting.

 If you have some BIOS settings you want to keep, write them down before loading defaults and restore them on the next boot.